A-YATTA/AMDH/README.md

 - List current users processes
 - Check if the system has pending updates
 - Extract packed APKs if exists
-- Static analysis for malwares detection.
-Current detected malwares:
+- Static analysis for malware detection.
+Current detected malware:
    - ActionSpy
    - WolfRat
-   - Anubis (version 1)
+   - Anubis (version 1: More samples are needed)
 - Snapshot the current phone state to a json file:
   - Applications (including system and disabled Apps):
     - first install time